fostermadeco/development-standard/README.md

 # Development Standard

-Base files for provisioning a standard development environment
+Base files for provisioning a standard development environment.

+## What will this do for me?

+After following the steps outlined below, your fellow devs will be able to clone a repo and have a fully functional development environment simply by running `vagrant up`.

+## Features

+* Dev box IP address automatically added to `hosts` file.
+* Local `https`-enabled website with automatic `http` redirects (relativize those asset URLs!).
+* MailHog listens for mail on port 1025 with the web interface available on port 8025 (outbound traffic on ports 25 and 587 is disabled as an extra precaution).

 ## Prerequisites